Tag: FERC

 Reactive Power Compensation for Renewable Energy Facilities: Opportunity Amidst Change

-By: Ruta Skučas, Maria Faconti, Kimberly Frank
+By: Ruta Skučas, Maria Faconti, and Kimberly Frank

 Originally published in the Oil, Gas & Energy Resources Law Section Report – Volume 47, Number 1 / January 2023.